Model#

 Warning

-Calling exp.start(smartsim_model) prior to instantiation of an Orchestrator
+Calling exp.start(smartsim_model) prior to instantiation of an Orchestrator will result in

-a failed attempt to load the TorchScript to a non-existent Orchestrator
+a failed attempt to load the TorchScript to a non-existent Orchestrator.

-, the TF function will be loaded to the
+When the Model is started via Experiment.start, the TF function will be loaded to the

-(SmartRedis) within the application code.
+Client (SmartRedis) within the application code.

 Attach a TorchScript From File#

-Users can attach TorchScript functions from a file to a Model
+Users can attach TorchScript functions from a file to a Model and upload them to a

-.
+colocated or standalone Orchestrator.
 This functionality is supported by the Model.add_script

 function’s script_path parameter.
 The function supports